koenw/resh/README.md

 [![Build Status](https://api.travis-ci.org/koenw/resh.svg?branch=master)](https://travis-ci.org/koenw/resh)

-`resh` is a shell that only allows the execution of previously defined commands.
+`resh` is a shell that only allows the execution of previously whitelisted commands.
+Use it to restrict automated ssh logins.

-It is useful when you need to limit a user to a limited set of predefined commands, e.g. to run nagios commands over ssh instead of NRPE.

 ## Usage